MicrosoftDocs/microsoft-salescopilot-docs/articles/data-struct-pbi-report.md

 - **msdyn_SCIConversation**: Contains data required to correlate between the conversation intelligence data, the activity, and Microsoft Teams files.
 - **Recording**: Contains a link to the recording file in Teams.
 However, it doesn't store the recording itself.
 - **Transcript**: Contains a link to the transcript file in Teams.
 If an admin provides consent, a copy of the transcript file can also be stored for extensibility use.
-For more information, see, [Extend Microsoft 365 Copilot for Sales with partner applications (preview)](extend-copilot-for-sales.md)
+For more information, see, [Extend Copilot for Sales with partner applications (preview)](extend-copilot-for-sales.md)
 - **msdyn_conversationAggregatedInsights**: Contains Key Performance Indicators (KPIs) such as longest monologue, switch count throughout the conversation, meeting duration, and more.
 It also contains IDs to correlate the lower level insights.
 - **msdyn_conversationSentiment**: Contains sentiment data for the conversation such as overall percent of positive, negative, and neutral customer sentiments during the conversation.
 - **msdyn_conversationSubject**: Contains the automatic categorization of segments of the conversation such as introduction, negotiation, and closure.